hans-elliott99/grepvec/examples/grepvec.md

 based on the regular expression.

 `grepvec` will be most useful when searching for a vector of patterns in a vector of strings.
-As demonstrated above, native R solutions aren’t as fast.
+As demonstrated above, native R solutions aren’t quite as fast.

 ``` r
 microbenchmark(